 |Payday loan||Borrow against your next paycheck||None (not worth it)||Extremely high fees (often equivalent to 400% APR)|

-|Loan from family/friends||Form an agreement with the individual||Could get low interest and lenient payback terms||Could ruin your relationship|
+|Loan from family/friends||Borrow from the individual and pay them back over time||Could get low interest and lenient payback terms||Could ruin your relationship|